Roave/StrictPhp/README.md

 StrictPhp will then intercept any runtime operations that are considered "illegal" and throw an exception or a catchable fatal error.

+Please remember to execute this code **before** any code that may autoload any of the classes that should be checked.

 ## Features

 `StrictPhp` currently supports following features: